pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `snap-apply-batch-size`

 + The memory cache size when the imported snapshot file needs to be written into disk
-+ Default value: 10MB
++ Default value: `10MB`
 + Minimum value: `0`
 + Unit: MB

 ### `consistency-check-interval`

-+ The time interval at which the consistency check is triggered. `0` means that this feature is not enabled.
++ The time interval at which the consistency check is triggered. `0` means that this feature is disabled.
-+ Default value: 0s
++ Default value: `0s`
 + Minimum value: `0`

 ### `raft-store-max-leader-lease`

 + The longest trusted period of a Raft leader
-+ Default value: 9s
++ Default value: `9s`
 + Minimum value: `0`

 ### `allow-remove-leader`

-+ Allow deleting the main switch
++ Determines whether to allow deleting the main switch
 + Default value: `false`

 ### `merge-max-log-gap`